pestyld/ExcelMasterywithSAS_Workshop/README.md

 - The Modify the **folder_path** macro variable in the **create_excel_workbook.sas** program to point to the project folder.
 - The programs from development are placed in the **production** > **programs** folder.
 Minor modifications were made to the programs to create a single Excel workbook.
 - The final workbook will be placed in the **production** > **output** folder.

+### Final Note
+- The last worksheet creates a schedule plot.
+The schedule plot uses a static data for the reference line.
+However, the data label is dynamic, and will always be the date you run the programs.
+This is done to show that if the data was updated on the backend, you can dynamically update the visualization.